botchris/go-pubsub/README.md

 This package imposes no restrictions on how messages should be represented, the idea is to keep subscribers agnostic to transport concerns and be fully typed using golang definitions.
-How messages are encoded/decoded in order to be transported over the network is up to the provider implementation.
-See KubeMQ or AWS implementation for an example of how to encode/decode messages.
+How messages are encoded/decoded in order to be transported over the network is up to the provider implementation in combination with Codec middlewares.

 ![broker overview][broker-overview]